-The control keys and indicator LEDs are located on the far left of the Operator Interface.
-A control key is pressed to perform the labelled function, and the associated LED turns on to show the function is active.
+The control keys and indicator LEDs are located on the far left of the operator interface as shown in Figure 1-3.
+Each control key is pressed to perform the labelled function, and the associated LED turns on to show the function is active.
 Pressing the key again de-selects the function and turns off the LED.